800k+ happy gamers

 It appears that the Terraria dedicated server files allow for cross-platform connection, so people who play on the PC can connect and join in with people who play on their PlayStation 4.
 Be sure to check that the platform you are trying to play the game with is actually supported by the company you decide to go with as they may have their own limitations due to port issues for examples.

-You will also find a bunch of reviews describing the game as better than Minecraft, although we believe this is down to the game separating people into die-hard Minecraft fans and Terraria fans who have different styles of game play.
+You will also find a bunch of reviews describing the game as better than Minecraft, although we believe this is down to it separating people into die-hard Minecraft fans and Terraria fans who have different styles of game play.

 Terraria seems to appeal more to the adventure seekers who enjoy rushing through caves slaying weird monsters.
 If you prefer intricate building and construction then maybe Minecraft is more up your street.